Chachapoyas, Peru: Cuyana Fountain

 This fountain of legend was in the skirt of Luya Urco hill and had two jets, one of good and one of evil.
 According to the legend, when a person drank water from the first jet, love was born, but from the second one hate or negligence was produced.
 In the city, it was said that the foreigner who drank from this "fountain of love", would be forever captivated by its beautiful women and its wonderful grounds that are full of delight.

 The Lagoon

 At one time there was a lagoon surrounded with totoras (a type of bulrush) and palm trees.
 From these plants, wood was used to build the churches of the city.
 The Kuélap stadium is now in this location.

 Legón Hill

 Legón Hill is located in the town of Higos Urco, 2 km from the city.

 Petroglyphs of Pitaya

 An archaeological site with about 3,000 years old located 20 km from the city of Chachapoyas, in the Huancas district.
 It is about 30 graphic representations of various species of flora and fauna.
 Some of these images also refer to hunting days.

-To get there we must travel about 9 kilometers (20 min) by road northward from the center of Chachapoyas to the Huanca district, and finally we will have to walk an hour to find the famous Petroglyphs of Pitaya.
-Entrance to the site is free.